mattoh91/Explainable-Neural-Networks/README.md

 ## Training Pipeline
 ### Modeling Considerations
-* Model choice: A variety of increasingly complex image classifiers were used.
+* _Model choice_: A variety of increasingly complex image classifiers were used.
 The motivation behind this is to use the vanilla Mobilenetv2 (2.2M params) and Resnet as benchmarks for the more exotic Convnextv2 (27.9M params).
 For more in-depth information on each model, please refer to the [Appendix](#appendix) section.
-* Loss function: Cross entropy was used for this multiclassification problem.
+* _Loss function_: Cross entropy was used for this multiclassification problem.
 In addition, the `weight` argument is hyperparameterised via hydra to enable experiment runs with / without class weighting to account for class imbalance.
 This is discussed further in the [Results](#results) section.
-* Regularisation:
+* _Regularisation_:
-    * AdamW Optimiser: AdamW was used in favour of Adam as it applies the weight decay hyperparameter after loss computation during the update step, which prevents the regularisation term from being included into the exponential moving average (EMA) gradient and the EMA squared gradient components, which would reduce the regularisation effect.
+    *_ AdamW Optimiser_: AdamW was used in favour of Adam as it applies the weight decay hyperparameter after loss computation during the update step, which prevents the regularisation term from being included into the exponential moving average (EMA) gradient and the EMA squared gradient components, which would reduce the regularisation effect.
-    * Dropout layers: Dropout layers were used to introduce noise into the training process.
+    * _Dropout layers_: Dropout layers were used to introduce noise into the training process.
 Randomly dropping neurons prevents co-adaptation where one neuron compensates for the inaccuracy in a preceding neuron, enabling more robust gradient updates during backprop and a more robust model.
-    * Early stopping: Early stopping is implemented to stop training should validation loss be found to not be decreasing for 3 successive epochs, thus preventing overfitting on the training dataset.
+    * _Early stopping_: Early stopping is implemented to stop training should validation loss be found to not be decreasing for 3 successive epochs, thus preventing overfitting on the training dataset.
-* Learning rate scheduler: A learning rate scheduler was used to decrease the learning rate if validation loss plateaus for 2 consecutive epochs.
+* _Learning rate scheduler_: A learning rate scheduler was used to decrease the learning rate if validation loss plateaus for 2 consecutive epochs.
 This prevents the gradient update from becoming too large, which would prevent the loss function from converging to its minima.

 ### Feature Extraction
 The training pipeline is defined within the `./src/train.py` script.
 Run it with the following command. `-cn` is a `hydra` option that specifies the name of the config .yaml file referenced.
 The config dir is hardcoded to be `./conf/base`.